dotnet/designs/accepted/2020/platform-checks/platform-checks.md

     // Records the minimum platform that is required in order to use the marked thing.
     //
     // * When applied to an assembly, it means the entire assembly cannot be called
     //   into on earlier versions.
-It records the TargetPlatformMinVersion property.
+It records the SupportedOSPlatformVersion property.
     //
     // * When applied to an API, it means the API cannot be called from an earlier
     //   version.